nelsonic/node-cdn/README.md

 for your web projects.
 Take some time to watch this Video on How CDNs Work: http://youtu.be/WTlweLma3Vc

+Using a CDN is the single greatest performance boost you can give your Web App.

 The cost of using a CDN has decreased greatly in the past few years due to increased competition.

 There are several great CDN Providers out there; the main ones are: